 Nadezda Kovalevskaya, PhD

 Hello, my name is Nadia, I am a qualified Ayurvedic practitioner, nutritionist, herbalist, massage and Yoga therapist.
 In short, I am a chemist turned complementary health practitioner.
 Before starting my practice in 2016, I was doing biochemical research, studying mechanisms of drug action, and working for a genomic medicine company.

 At some point in my life as a researcher and patient, I could no longer ignore limitations of the mechanistic scientific approach and pharmacological medicine.
 Therefore, with all my enthusiasm for research and studies, I got into holistic disciplines and the results haven’t stopped to amaze me ever since.

 - Ayurvedic pharmacology – Dravyaguna taught by Vaidya Atreya Smith (European Institute of Vedic Studies – the oldest Ayurvedic educational institution in Europe, Switzerland, 2017-2018).

 - Traditional Yoga, YTT200 (Kaivalyadhama Yoga Research Institute, India, 2018).

 - Ayurvedic nutrition and lifestyle taught by Dr Deepika Rodrigo and Dr Wathsala Wijesinghe (Ayurveda Institute, UK, 2016-2017, diploma with high distinction).
-Educational programme approved by CMA (The Complementary Medical Association).
+Accredited by CMA (The Complementary Medical Association).

 - Ayurvedic massage therapy (Ayurveda Institute, UK, 2016).
-Educational programme approved by CMA (The Complementary Medical Association).
+Accredited by the CMA (The Complementary Medical Association).

 - PhD in chemistry, specialisation in biochemistry (Moscow State University, Russia and NIMR MRC, London, UK, 2003-2007).